 The shoulder muscles and ligaments allow us to perform a wide range of movements.
-The ball and socket joint of the shoulder is made up of three main bones:
+The ball-and-socket joint of the shoulder is composed of 3 major bones:

-- The Humerus – The long bone of the arm
+- The Humerus – the long bone located in your upper arm

-A layer of cartilage cushions these bones and acts as protection against injuries and breaks.
+A layer of cartilage cushions these bones and acts as protection against injuries and fractures.
 The joints of the shoulders are the most mobile part of the body.
-They’re also quite susceptible to injuries and strains.
+Unfortunately, they’re also quite susceptible to injuries and strains.

 Most people don’t think too much about the importance of the free movement of the shoulder until they’re unable to do so.
-Painful shoulder conditions can make simple tasks such as taking a shower and brushing the hair extremely difficult.
-However, understanding the common reason behind various shoulder injuries can help avoid and manage the pain.
-Here are some common shoulder problems to look out for.
+Painful shoulder injuries can make simple tasks – such as taking a shower or brushing your hair – extremely difficult.
+Understanding the common causes of shoulder injuries can help you manage your pain or prevent further injury.

 Rotator Cuff Injuries

-There’s a group of four muscles and connected tendons around the shoulder joint.
-This is known as the rotator cuff and it connects the upper arm bone and the shoulder blade.
-It’s responsible for the overall movement of the main shoulder socket.
+The shoulder joint is surrounded by a group of four muscles and connected tendons, known collectively as the rotator cuff.
+The rotator cuff connects the upper arm bone (humerus) and the shoulder blade (scapula), and is responsible for the movement of your arm and shoulder.

-Overuse of the rotator cuff causes problems such as strains, a complete or partial tear of the tendons, or tendonitis.
-This causes pain in the side and the front of the shoulder as well as a general stiffness of the muscles.
-The most common causes of this condition are activities that involve using the arms overhead such as painting, tennis, or yoga.
+Overuse of the rotator cuff and cause problems such as strains, tendon tears, or tendonitis.
+These injuries cause pain in the side and front of the shoulder, as well as a general feeling of stiffness in the shoulder muscles.
+The most common causes of these injuries are activities that involve using your arms overhead, such as painting, tennis, or yoga.

 Osteoarthritis and Arthritis